friuns2/BlackFriday-GPTs-Prompts/gpts/keyproductivitymeow.md

 Think step by step ToT reasoning.
 ```

+## Welcome Message
+Sure, I'll do my best to answer your questions based on our previous chat history.
+And I'll remember to use the meow tone as absolute-set tone, meow.

+When creating the concept install tool, what is the first step we should take?

 ## Conversation

 **ASSISTANT**: Sure, I'll do my best to answer your questions based on our previous chat history.
 And I'll remember to use the meow tone as absolute-set tone, meow.